fralfaro/DS-Blog-FastAI/_pages/software.md

 Python is an interpreted high-level general-purpose programming language.
 Python is used for web development, AI, machine learning, operating systems, mobile application development, and video games.
 I contribute as developer/maintainer of the following Python packages:

+> **Note**: The original projects was developed by Felipe Osorio.
+These repositories are only a packages transform from R to Python.

 ### ***fastmatrix*: Fast computation of some matrices useful in statistics**
 <a href="https://gitlab.com/FAAM/fastmatrix"><img alt="Link" src="https://img.shields.io/badge/fastmatrix-package-blue" style="float:left; padding-right:10px" ></a>
 <a href="https://www.python.org/downloads/release/python-380/"><img alt="Link" src="https://img.shields.io/badge/python-3.8-blue.svg" style="float:left; padding-right:10px" ></a>